-In 2018, all direct fatalities in football were the result of head or neck injuries (n=2).
+In 2019, all direct fatalities in football were the result of traumatic brain injuries (n=3).
 The 10-year period of 2005-2014 recorded 31 head and neck fatalities compared to when data collection began in 1931 (Table VIII and Figure I).
 There have been fewer than 10 head and neck fatalities per year for the past twenty-five years (Cantu & Mueller 2002; Boden et al. 2013).
 Rule changes beginning in the 1976 football season that eliminated the head and face as a primary and initial contact area for blocking and tackling were of utmost importance.
 The original 1976 rule defined spearing as "the intentional use of the helmet (including the face mask) in an attempt to punish an opponent."
 In 2005 "intentional" was dropped from the rule: "spearing is the use of the helmet (including the face mask) in an attempt to punish an opponent".
 A 2006 point of emphasis covered illegal helmet contact and defined spearing, face tackling, and butt blocking.
 Butt blocking, face tackling, and spearing were defined as "Helmet Contact - Illegal" to place more emphasis on risk-minimization concerns (NFHS Football Rules Book 2014).
 Examples of illegal helmet contact that could result in disqualification include illegal helmet contact against an opponent lying on the ground, illegal helmet contact against an opponent held up by other players, and illegal helmet-to-helmet contact against a defenseless opponent.
 In 2014 the NFHS further defined illegal contact to include "targeting" or "an act of taking aim and initiating contact to an opponent above the shoulders with the helmet, forearm, hand, fist, elbow or shoulders" (NFHS Football Rules Book 2014, rule 2-20-2, pg.
 31).
 In 2015, spearing was further defined as "an act by any player who initiates contact against an opponent at the shoulders or below with the crown (top portion) of his helmet" (NFHS Football Rules Book 2015, rule 2-20-1c, pg.
 31).

 Head first/head down contact was identified as contributing to eight of the 28 deaths captured in high school and college football from 2005-2014 (Kucera et al. 2017).
 This emphasizes the importance of instruction in proper tackling techniques (both delivery and receipt of tackles) for all players, but particularly for running backs, linebackers, and defensive backs.
 Football is a collision sport played at high velocity, and players must act and react quickly.
 In such situations, new techniques might be difficult to deploy, resulting in players possibly reverting to past behaviors and reactions unless coaches routinely intervene to correct their technique (Kucera et al. 2017).
-Coaches who are teaching helmet or face to the numbers tackling and blocking or who do not correct improper tackling techniques are placing their players at risk for permanent paralysis or death.
+Coaches who do not correct improper tackling and blocking techniques are placing their players at risk for permanent paralysis or death.
 Football officials who do not penalize players for this type of tackling and blocking are placing players at risk.
 This type of tackling and blocking technique was the direct cause of 36 football fatalities and 30 permanent paralysis injuries in 1968.
 Since 1960 most of the direct fatalities were the result of brain and neck injuries.
-Since 1990, 96 of the 107 head and neck deaths have been brain injuries.
+Since 1990, 100 of the 110 brain and cervical spine deaths have been brain injuries.
 Continuing to reduce head and neck injuries in the sport is paramount.